Also known as Mailigh Nic a’ Liondáin, Mary, Molly Linden, Molly Lyndon, Molly McAlindon

 The Dawning of the Day is attributed to Thomas Connellan; another tune with the same title may be one of Molaí Nic Giolla Fhiondáin’s composition called Deallradh an Lae.
 Further research on manuscripts with references to her songs may reveal more detail on her work.

-She composed a lament for the same Joseph Plunkett in 1771: Tuaireamh Sheosaimh Pluincéad.
+She composed a lament for Joseph Plunkett in 1771: Tuaireamh Sheosaimh Pluincéad.
 Around the middle of the eighteenth century, Molaí was probably living in Moynalty near the Louth/Meath border, where she wrote a poem welcoming Joseph Plunkett to Moynalty in 1755: Fáilte Mhaighistir Sheosaimh Pluincéad (Welcome to Master Joseph Plunkett).